joonleesky/2021_davian_deep_learning_study/posts/lec1_linear_regression.md

 ### Machine Learning
-* Definition of Machine Learning
+* Definition of Machine Learning:
-   - Finding a model and its parameters so that the resulting predictor performs well on unseen data
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Finding a model and its parameters so that the resulting predictor performs well on unseen data

+   check

 ### Linear Regression